Jacob-Walton/buses-info/README.md

 ## Overview

-This repository documents the development of BusInfo, a transit information system developed to analyse and present real-time transport data.
+This repository contains the source code for my Bus Info project.
+It provides almost real-time information about bus arrivals at Runshaw College.

 ## Technical Framework